 Kingfisher Prints can design, originate, print, dye, cure, and supply special finishes to a wide range of fabrics.
 It has ready access to one of the world’s most prized natural fibers in Zimbabwe cotton and to regional shipping, road, and air transport networks.

-Kingfisher Prints’ fully trained art department is not only proficient in using the conventional methods of design but also skilled in the use of a fully integrated and custom-built CAD system.
+Kingfisher Prints’ fully trained art department is not only proficient in using the conventional methods of design but also skilled in the use of a fully integrated and custom-built system.
 Fabric designs may be reproduced according to customer specifications, drawings, or samples, or else created as originals, inspired and conceptualised from the start by our talented team of artists.

 In addition to printing, dyeing is another Kingfisher specialty.
 Fabrics can be prepared from ‘loom state’ to PFP (prepared-for-printing) or PFD (prepared-for-dyeing) within our premises.
 It must be noted that Kingfisher is able to convert natural fabrics, synthetics, and natural/synthetic blends both in printing and in dyeing.
 Using our fully equipped laboratory for color-matching, our quality, consistency, and reproducibility are assured.